12 Stunning Hilo Hawaii Beaches and Nearby Shores Worth Going

 1. Hilo Bayfront Beach Park

-You’ll find a lot of black sandy beaches in Hilo, and Hilo Bayfront Beach Park is one of the best.
+You’ll find a lot of black sand beach locations in Hilo, and Hilo Bayfront Beach Park is one of the best.
 It’s across the highway from downtown Hilo and the lush, green Wailoa River State Recreation Area.

 The beach is calm enough for paddle boarding and snorkeling.
 There’s a place to rent water gear right off the beach, and you can watch a canoe club practicing in the water.

-On both ends of the beach park there are cafes, as well as the Hilo Farmers Market that’s open every day from 7 AM to 3 PM.
-You can get some takeout and use the picnic and washrooms at the park.
+On both ends of the beach park, there are cafes, and the Hilo Farmers Market is open every day from 7 AM to 3 PM.
+You can get some takeout and use the picnic facilities and washrooms at the park.

 2. Coconut Island/Mokuola

-A lot of people don’t realize that you can swim at Coconut Island in Hilo!
+Many people don’t realize you can swim at Coconut Island in Hilo!
 This island off the coast of Hilo is just off the beautiful Liliuokalani Gardens.

 Just cross a footbridge and access an entire city park with lawns and two small beaches.